 The risk of copyright can be avoided by avoiding uploading anything that does not belong to you and only posting videos that you’ve made.
 By the Copyright Policy and Community Guidelines, any content that infringes on third-party intellectual property is prohibited.

-Using someone else’s copyrighted content without their permission, without obtaining their consent, or without a legally acceptable reason may breach the platform’s policies.
+Using someone else’s copyrighted content without their permission, without obtaining their consent, or without a legally acceptable reason might breach the platform’s policies.
 If you are failing to upload a video on Tiktok, you need to ensure that there are no copyright issues.

 “Couldn’t Upload Video.
 The Video Was Saved to Your Drafts.”